CSSAuditors/audit/site/reports/bundesliga-2021-03.md

       - description: |
           ### The Findings

           An average page of the Bundesliga site loads ~712.69KB of CSS code.
-Compared to the Premier League report, that is 3.30% less CSS code. ~89.66% of the CSS code comes from the External CSS file, ~10% comes from the `<style>` tags, and ~0.34% comes from the inline `style` attribute.
-Compared to the Premier League report, an average Bundesliga site uses ~3.56% more External CSS, ~39.76% less CSS coming from the `<style>` tag, and ~3.54% less inline `style` CSS.
+Compared to the Premier League report, that is 3.30% less CSS code. ~89.66% of the CSS code comes from the External CSS file, ~10% comes from the `<style>` tags, and ~0.34% comes from the inline `style` attributes.
+Compared to the Premier League report, an average Bundesliga site uses ~3.56% more External CSS, ~39.76% less CSS coming from the `<style>` tags, and ~3.54% less from inline `style` attributes.
       - chart:
           item: ReportSizeCombined
           type: extractor